 You can always find pure solitude with a trip to Blue Mountain Beach.
-This South Walton gem features soft white sandy beaches you will love to dip your toes in as you look at across the blue-green waters.
+This South Walton gem features soft white sandy beaches you will love to dip your toes in as you look across the blue-green waters.

-Swimming and sunbathing is always a sure bet at this beach, as is kayaking and paddle boarding.
+Swimming and sunbathing are always a sure bet at this beach, as is kayaking and paddle boarding.
 If you want to stick to the land, you can go biking along the trails instead by renting your noble steed from Big Daddy’s Bike Shop.

 As you fill your day with fun, remember to take a moment to stop and smell the lupine flowers that grow all along the coastline.
 Also, take some time to dine in style at Blue Mabel Smokehouse & Provisions before getting dessert at Blue Mountain Beach Creamery.

 Now that you know where to find the top 10 secluded beaches in the Florida Panhandle, it’s time to start planning your adventures.
 If nothing else, bring along your sunblock, big floppy hat, and a towel to spend the day at the beach in style.
-To enjoy your trip to the fullest, however, you’ll want to bring a sun umbrella, picnic lunch, and sandcastle building tools galore.
+To enjoy your trip to the fullest, however, you’ll want to bring a sun umbrella, picnic lunch, and sandcastle-building tools galore.